-NB: Town House is currently closed due to Covid-19
+NB: Town House access currently restricted due to Covid-19

-Kingston School of Art Professors Ben Kelly, Mike Nelson and Elizabeth Price are each presenting ambitious works that will enhance the University’s impressive new public library over the course of 2020-21.
+Kingston School of Art Professors Ben Kelly, Mike Nelson, Elizabeth Price and designer Yemi Awosile are each presenting ambitious works that will enhance the University’s impressive new public library over the course of 2020-21.

 With more than 100 years of history bringing arts, science and technology education together, Kingston Spotlight celebrates Kingston University with a special programme of performances, exhibitions, lectures and podcasts.